skirienkopanea/skirienkopanea.github.io/_posts/2021-02-17-linear-algebra.md

 = ad-bc
 $$

-These will be reused in any n by n matrix.

 ### Property 3a
 * If we multiply the first row of a matrix A by a scalar t, the determinant becomes t * det A